The Complete Hurricane Season Toolkit for Schools

 Texas may be known as the Lone Star State, but it is also the southernmost tip of a row of states known as Tornado Alley.
 Tornadoes are most common between April and June.
 They are also an unfortunate, sometimes fatal, extension of hurricanes.

 According to NOAA, you have on average 13 minutes to get to a safe place when a tornado threatens.
-Districts can contact their regional weather service office or TASB Emergency Management and School Security Consultant Melanie Moss to schedule a tornado shelter assessment.
+Districts can contact their regional weather service office for a tornado shelter assessment.

 Resources